Shippable/docs/sources/deploy/howto-configure-deploy-envs.md

 In the picture above, `deploy-test` takes `params-1` as an input.
 After testing, a release is created with the `release` job.
 This triggers production deployment with the `deploy-prod` job, which takes `params-2` as an input.
 For this production deployment, we will use a superset of settings from `params-1` and `params-2`, with values for any common settings being chosen from `params-2`.

-## Using params resources as inputs to runSh and runCLI jobs
+## Using params resources as inputs to runSh jobs
-If a params resource is added as an input, the key-value pairs contained in the params resource are set as environment variables in the runSh or runCLI job.
+If a params resource is added as an input, the key-value pairs contained in the params resource are set as environment variables in the runSh job.
 The variables can be used by

 - following the naming convention for those variables available in the documentation on [runSh environment variables](/platform/workflow/job/runsh/#resource-variables).
 - directly using the variable name.
 If there are multiple params resources as INs to the runSh/runCI jobs and if there are keys shared across the params resources, then the last value of that key will be used.
 This works similar to Bash export of variables.